harness/developer-hub/docs/first-gen/first-gen-quickstarts/pivotal-cloud-foundry-quickstart.md

 Harness integrates with many different types of repositories and providers.
 For this tutorial, you will connect to your TAS account.

 :::note
 The TAS user account you use must have **Admin**, **Org Manager**, or **Space Manager** role.
 The user account must be able to update spaces, orgs, and applications.
-For more information, see [Orgs, Spaces, Roles, and Permissions](https://docs.pivotal.io/pivotalcf/2-3/concepts/roles.html) from Pivotal.
+For more information, see [Orgs, Spaces, Roles, and Permissions](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/5.0/tas-for-vms/roles.html) from VMWare Tanzu.
 :::

 1. In **Setup**, click **Cloud Providers**.